Budget planner

 Introduction

-The Budget Planner in Cost Analyzer enables detailed analysis of Azure cost patterns over time and supports forecasting based on historical trends.
-Users can model future spend using projected cost estimates or specified growth percentages to enhance budgeting accuracy.
+The Budget planner in Cost Analyzer enables analysis of historical Azure cost trends and supports forecasting future spend based on projected estimates or defined growth percentages.
+This allows users to model anticipated cost changes and improve budgeting accuracy.

 Context menu.png